icerpc/icerpc-docs/pages/slice/language-reference/lexical-rules.md

 ## Comments

-Slice definitions can contain two types of comments:
+Slice definitions can contain several types of comments:

 - [Doc comments](/docs/slice/language-guide/doc-comments): Begins with exactly `///` and extends to the end of the line.
   They are used by the compiler to generate documentation in the mapped language.
-- Non-doc comments: Begins with `//` and extends to the end of the line.
+- Non-doc line comments: Begins with `//` and extends to the end of the line.
+They are ignored by the compiler.
+- Non-doc block comments: Begins with `/*`, ends with `*/`, and can span multiple lines.
 They are ignored by the compiler.

 A comment that begins with more than three slashes is treated as a non-doc comment.